PatrickVuscan/RequestToPay_BackEnd/README.md

 The `<Service>Controller` defines a set of functions that provide standard APIs for the functions defined in the providers.
 These functions are called when a route directs the request to the endpoint assigned to it in `routes.ts`.
+Note that service specific checks go here, while checks that are used in more than one service are put in `src/utils`.
-The main reason for this file is to make it so that if you were to change the database that is used, all you would have to do is add a `provider` and change the `controller` responsible for the for calling that `provider`.
+The main reason for this file is to make it so that if you were to change the database that is used, for example, all you would have to do is add a `provider` and change the body `controller` function responsible exposing that `provider`.

 `routes.ts` defines a list of objects (interface `IRoute`) containing the `path`, HTTP `method`, and list of `handlers` that define the behavior of a certain endpoint.
 The `path` is the url that, when hit with the specified HTTP `method`,